 MoDOT Customer Service

-• We are keeping lines of communication open with the public through our website and our customer service centers.
+- We have open lines of communication with the public through our website – www.modot.org and our customer service centers.

-• The public can still call our toll-free number - 1-888-275-6636 – 24/7 to speak with a customer service representative to get the latest road conditions or register a road concern.
+- The public can call our toll-free number - 1-888-275-6636 – 24/7 to speak with a customer service representative to get the latest road conditions or register a road concern.

-• All in-person public hearings, information meetings and stakeholder meetings are postponed, or will be conducted online – with associated hard-copy information available at MoDOT district offices.
+- All in-person public hearings and informational and stakeholder meetings are being conducted virtually – with associated hard-copy information available upon request.

 MoDOT Program Delivery and Maintenance Operations

-• To reduce personal contact as outlined by CDC and DHSS guidelines, MoDOT will conduct all pre-bid and pre-construction meetings virtually (video or teleconference) until further notice.
-MoDOT staff will coordinate with industry on the details of these meetings as needed.
+- To reduce personal contact as outlined by CDC and DHSS guidelines, MoDOT is conducting all pre-bid, pre-construction and project public meetings virtually (video or teleconference) until further notice.
+MoDOT staff are coordinating with industry on the details of these meetings as needed.

-• Contract inspection and administration and consultant and professional services activities will move forward but will be conducted virtually or adhere to social distancing guidelines for interactions.
+- Contract inspection and administration and consultant and professional services activities continue to move forward but are being conducted virtually or adhering to social distancing guidelines for interactions.

-• In addition, our statewide highway maintenance operations, such as pothole patching, striping and pavement repair, also continue at present - although under the guidelines issued by the Department of Health and Senior Services and the CDC for social distancing, handwashing and so forth.
+- Our statewide highway maintenance operations, such as pothole patching, striping and pavement repair, also continue under the guidelines issued by the Department of Health and Senior Services and the CDC for social distancing, handwashing, face coverings and so forth.